Parasitic roundworms infect human eyes, confusing scientists

 In October, a second patient reported an infection of T. gulosa eyeworms in 2018, after encountering a swarm of flies while running on a trail.
 The report comes a mere year after the first patient to report an infection of eyeworms in 2017.
 With these two rare incidents happening within a year of each other, scientists are now concerned that this could be a sign of an "emerging zoonotic disease" — a type of infection that transfers from animals to humans.

 T. gulosa may be a tiny worm, but it has its own, parasitic ways of jumping to hosts.
-This is how it works according to the CDC: Worm larvae are ingested by face flies [face flies? is that a thing?], where they stay and grow to an "infective stage" within the fly.
+This is how it works according to the CDC: Worm larvae are ingested by face flies, where they stay and grow to an "infective stage" within the fly.
 When the flies go to feed on the eye secretions of a cow, such as tears, the grown larvae exit the bug and enter the conjuctival sac — the space between the eyeball and eyelid — of the new host.
 There, they find mates and have plenty of baby worms to spread within the host's eye secretions.
 When the face flies come back to feast on more liquid, they ingest the worm larvae and become hosts to the larvae until they reach their infective stage.
 Then, the parasitic cycle continues all over again.

 The two patients who were infected found numerous worms within their eyes when they came into contact with flies.
 The first patient suspects she was infected while passing through cow pastures.
 Over the span of 20 days, she had 14 wiggling worms in total pulled from her eye.
 Most were dead, noted the specialist treating her, because they didn't have another face fly to spread to.